Updated Aug. 4, 2022

 If you’re like most people, you probably haven’t hired a lot of financial advisors, so it can be hard to know when it’s time for a change.
 But if you’re not getting the attention or results that you were expecting, it may be time to think about making a change.

-As we continue on in the ninth year of a long bull market in stocks, now is a particularly important time.
-Given the gains of recent years, your holdings should be watched closely and rebalanced regularly.
+As we experience more volatility, now is a particularly important time.
+Your holdings should be watched closely and rebalanced regularly.
 If you don’t have an advisor who is paying close attention to your money, it may cause you more pain than you expect when the market cycle inevitably changes.

 So it’s a good idea to review your relationship.
 Here’s some questions to ask yourself: